-There may be situations where event organisers are providing adventure activities (as defined by the regulations) and will therefore need to comply with the Health and Safety at Work (Adventure Activities) Regulations 2016.
+There may be situations where event organisers are providing adventure activities as defined by the Health and Safety at Work (Adventure Activities) Regulations 2016, and will therefore need to comply with the Regulations.
 If you are an event organiser, this guidance will help you determine whether you need to be registered.

 WorkSafe expects that most events will not be subject to these regulations.
 However, there may be situations where event organisers are providing adventure activities and will therefore need to achieve registration as an adventure activity operator.

 We have developed a decision tree to help people determine whether an activity is covered by the regulations.

 The following guidance discusses in more detail our interpretation of the decision tree in an ‘events’ context.